OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Step 3 – Prepping your app

-Let’s start adding Fabric Components to our ToDo app!
-Below is a preview of what our app will look like when we’re finished:
+Let's start adding Fabric Components to our ToDo app.
+Below is a preview of what our app will look like when we're finished:

 ![Third screenshot of ToDo app](http://odux.azurewebsites.net/github/img/tutorials/intro/ThirdAppLook.png)